 The EPA requires regular sampling to ensure drinking water safety.
-The Village of Bradner conducted sampling for bacteria, inorganic (2013), radiological (2010), volatile organic chemicals (2013), synthetic organic chemicals (2013), nitrate (2013), nitrate (2013), nitrite (2013), lead (2013) and copper (2013) contaminant sampling.
-Samples were collected and tested for a total of 80 different contaminants most of which were not detected in the Village of Bradner water supply.
+The Village of Bradner conducted sampling for bacteria, inorganic (2016), radiological (2016), volatile organic chemicals (2016), synthetic organic chemicals (2016), nitrate (2016), nitrate (2016), nitrate (2016) and copper (2016) contaminant sampling.
+Samples were collected and tested for a total of 84 different contaminants most of which were not detected in the Village of Bradner water supply.
 The Ohio EPA requires us to monitor for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though accurate, is more than one year old.